-Our CEO serves as a model of our company values by putting people first.
-Jonathan S. Lewin, MD, has made this a cornerstone of his leadership by increasing employment and achieving revenue growth of over 80% in the past 6 years.
+As Interim CEO and President and COO of Emory Healthcare, Dane Peterson serves as a model of our company values by putting people first.
+He has made this a cornerstone of his leadership by increasing employment and achieving revenue growth of over 80% in the past 6 years.
 As an advocate for wellness, diversity, and inclusion, he charged a committee to hire Emory Healthcare’s first Chief Diversity, Equity, and Inclusion Officer.
-Dr. Lewin initiated working with the CEOs of other health systems to maximize the ability to provide the best care for the community.
+Dane also initiated working with the CEOs of other health systems to maximize the ability to provide the best care for the community.
 Under his leadership, we have achieved COVID-19 survival rates that are among the highest of all national academic health centers.

 Examples of unique benefits, bonus, or compensation we provide are:

 • Coverage begins on day 1 of employment.

 • Network option offers greater savings if utilizing a provider within the Emory Network